 EXIT LIGHTS - In place, lighted, have all legend plates in place, directional arrows correctly positioned, etc.

 STAIRWAY AND CORRIDOR LIGHTS - Shall be lighted and emergency lights charged and ready to use.
-Lights must not be covered or otherwise obstructed in any way which will unduly reduce the light at floor level.
+Lights must not be covered or otherwise obstructed in any way that will unduly reduce the light at floor level.

 DOORS - Must be operable from inside without the use of a key.
 Panic bars must operate with no more than 15 pounds of pressure.

 FIRE EXTINGUISHERS -Shall be in proper locations, easily accessible, fully charged (pressure in “operable” range on gauge), bearing current vendor inspection and service card(s).
-Annual vendor inspection and maintenance is required on all fire extinguishers.
+Annual vendor inspection and maintenance are required on all fire extinguishers.

 EXTINGUISHER CABINETS - Shall be closed, yet open easily.
 Extinguishers must be visible and accessible.
 Glass and all hardware in good condition.